Keibert Ruiz Preview, Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 13th in the league with a collective 8.9 strikeouts per nine innings.
+- The pitching staff for the Mets has a collective 8.8 K/9, which ranks 16th in MLB.

-- The Mets' 4.46 team ERA ranks 18th among all MLB pitching staffs.
+- The Mets have a 4.46 team ERA that ranks 18th across all league pitching staffs.

-- Mets pitchers combine to rank 18th in baseball in home runs given up (170 total, 1.2 per game).
+- Mets pitchers combine to give up 170 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- Quintana gets the start for the Mets, his ninth of the season.
-He is 1-5 with a 3.26 ERA and 35 strikeouts in 47 2/3 innings pitched.
+- Butto (0-2) gets the starting nod for the Mets, his third this season.

-- His last appearance came on Tuesday against the Texas Rangers, when the lefty tossed six scoreless innings while allowing three hits.
+- In his most recent time out -- out of the bullpen on Tuesday, Aug.
+15 -- the right-hander tossed 2 2/3 innings against the Pittsburgh Pirates, giving up three earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.